-CubicFarms expects to add value along the supply chain through its packaging brand, Thriiv, and its recently acquired distribution company.
-The resulting seed-to-store shelf brand provides grocers with an effortless purchase process that compares favourably to other farms that merely grow crops.
+CubicFarms expects to add value along the supply chain through its packaging brand, Thriiv.
+The resulting seed-tostore shelf brand provides grocers with an effortless purchase process that compares favourably to other farms that merely grow crops.

 Seasoned management with the know-how to cut costs